akien-mga/godot-old-wiki/gdscript.md

 ###   null

-â€™nullâ€™ is a data type that contains no information, nothing assigned, and itâ€™s just empty.
-It can only be set to one value: â€™nullâ€™.
+'null' is a data type that contains no information, nothing assigned, and it's just empty.
+It can only be set to one value: 'null'.

 ###   bool

-The Boolean data type can only contain â€™trueâ€™ or â€™falseâ€™.
+The Boolean data type can only contain 'true' or 'false'.

 ###   int